OlivierSohn/hamazed/imj-game-hamazed/BACKLOG.md

 - use a dedicated animation for world swap, and then one for game start

-- verify timing for ship safety when transitioning, currently it starts from beginning of animation!

 - for world with rectangular shape, the walls become visible at the other side of the fronteer on animations.
 Maybe we should animate the world too, or use a scissor of the shape of the morphed frame when drawing it.